 You may visit the official Accuplacer website here to get more information.
 Additionally, you may view sample questions here.
 There is also an offical Accuplacer Study App available for download from the Apple iTunes store for $1.99.
 This app includes interactive tests to help prepare you for the exam.

 CLEP - College Level Examination Program (www.collegeboard.org)

 In some instances, a student may feel that he/she has sufficient knowledge in a certain subject area and does not wish to take the particular subject course.
 In such cases, the student may request to take a CLEP Examination in the particular subject area(s).
-To receive credit for the particular corresponding offered course according to the policies of this brochure, the student must obtain a score at or above the respective score listed on the Credit by Exam table in this booklet.
+To receive credit for the particular corresponding offered course, the student must obtain a score at or above the respective score listed on the Credit by Exam table.

 CLEP Examinations are administered by computer only and last approximately 90 minutes.
 Students may receive score results for most exams upon completion, with exception to exams requiring essays (allow 2-4 weeks following the test date for pending results).
 Students are tested by appointment only.

 CLEP Examinations are given at most colleges and universities.
 Detailed descriptions of CLEP Examinations, sample questions, and suggested resources for preparation are included in The CLEP Official Study Guide, available at most major bookstores, or from CLEP on the Internet.

 Students in the Armed Forces have CLEP Examinations available at no charge through the Education Services Center at Fort Hood or other military installations.
 DANTES Test Centers have reproducible copies of sample tests from the individual study guides.
 Contact the Education Services Officer or visit the DANTES website at www.dantes.doded.mil.

 Do you need help preparing for a CLEP exam?
 Get ready with resources from the College Board found at clep.collegeboard.org/test-preparation.